 The Chair and other non-executive directors have letters of appointment rather than service contracts.
 Their appointments may be terminated without compensation at any time.
 All non-executive directors are subject to re-election at each AGM.

 Date of service contracts

-Executive directors service contract
+Date of

 Executive directors service contract

 Louise Beardmore 1.4.23

 Phil Aspin 24.7.20